irenejiazhou/Data-Engineering-Projects/Spotify_ETL_Project/README.md

       | :--------------------- | :---- |
       | skip.header.line.count | 1     |

-- Problem: There are album and song names contains `,`, which means there will be bugs when use `,` as delimiter in the csv files.
+- Certain album and song names contain `,`, which cause parsing issues when using a `,` as a delimiter in CSV files.
-  1. Search possible delimiters in the raw JSON file, and `;` doesn't appear.
+  1. Evaluate the raw JSON data for potential delimiters that do not occur within the data.
+The semicolon character `;` doesn't appear within the dataset.
   2. Change the delimiter from `,` to `;`

       ```
       song_buffer = StringIO() # CREATE AN IN-MEMORY BUFFER where the CSV file can be written.
       song_df.to_csv(song_buffer, sep = ';', index = False) # No index col for the result table
       ```
+<h3>Partitioning</h3>
-- Partition Rule: Since the upstream data is updated weekly, our tables will also be updated in the same frequency.
+Given that the source data is updated on a weekly basis, our derived tables will follow the same update frequency for consistency and to ensure our data remains current.

   ```
   current_year = str(datetime.now().year)
   current_month = str(datetime.now().month)